Home » Cardiovascular Health » Heart Disease Risk Factors » Obesity and Diabetes

 Eliminate refined carbohydrates and sugar from your daily diet.
 If avoiding these products seems impossible, the intake of such foods should be at a minimum.
 Remember that different carbohydrates have different effects on blood glucose levels.
 Fruits are absorbed more quickly than pasta, for instance.
 Whole grains and brown rice are great replacement for the standard white products.
 When the blood sugar is stabilized, saying no to sugar and carbs will also help you lose excess body fat, as well.

-Caffeine and alcohol should be minimized as well.
+Caffeine and should be minimized as well.
 Some studies have shown the caffeine may affect the way a diabetic will metabolize carbohydrates with would lead to an elevated blood sugar level.
 Limit alcohol consumption.
 It is recommended that when you do drink an alcoholic beverage, consume a fat and protein meal before drinking that beverage.

 Eat smaller meals and more often.
 The body will metabolize the food at a more optimal level for keeping blood sugar levels regulated.
 If you seem to be a candidate for low blood sugar, increase the protein and fat consumption in the diet.

 Before you eat them carbohydrates, think about beginning your meal with protein and fat.
 This will keep the carbohydrates from digesting too quickly, which causes the carbs to be stored as fat.
-Include in your diet.
+Include fiber in your diet.
 It will keep you full for a longer period of time.

 Use a glycemic index to identify the foods you are eating as well as their glycemic measures.
 Even some fruits and vegetables, although filled with nutritious value for other reasons, may have a high glycemic level.
 Knowing these foods and avoiding them will keep your blood sugar level from elevating.